ssadev/CMS-django-python/README.md

 Password: **set a password
 Password: **type same password
 ```
-# now you can access admin panel in http://localhost:8000 .just login and add post
+# now you can access admin panel in http://localhost:8000/admin . just login and add post
 # Some features:
 * you can add your social media links dynamically
 * Dynamic menu. you can add your own menu-item with their url(kind a like WordPress)